SACHSTech/careers-in-computer-science-alyannasantos/README.md

 * Set up effective project risk, project issue, and project change management processes
 * Provide effective reports to managers and other stakeholders
 * Close out projects effectively and present the final report
+## Learning Tree International: Software Development Training
+### Types of Training Include...
+* Software Development Training for Design Roles
+* Software Development Training for Technical Roles
+* Software Development Training for Project Management Roles
+* Software Development Training for Architectural Roles
+* Software Development Training Certifications Training
+### Training Description
+"Our software development and software engineering training courses will give your team the skills spanning the full Software Development Life Cycle, such as requirements documentation, testing, and User Experience (UX) design.
+With a complete curriculum of courses for ones in design roles, technical roles, project management, and architectural roles, your team can learn to manage and deliver software projects on time and within budget."